THEBIGLT6/portfolio/README.md

 This project is a React / JSX portfolio app I created to showcase my resume and some other projects I have worked on.

 ## Live Demo
-Deployed using GitHub pages at ... *link*
+Deployed using GitHub pages [Here](https://THEBIGLT6.github.io/portfolio/)

 ## Last Updated
 12-24-2025